landc713/bios611-project/README.md

 Please note that this dockerfile runs rocker/rstudio:4.4.1 and not rocker/verse due to incompatibilities with my ARM64 laptop.

-If you'd like to edit any of the code in your local copy, the Makefile is a good resource to understand how the analysis flows in addition to the outline of the folder structure below.
+If you'd like to edit any of the code in your local copy, the Makefile is a good resource to understand how the analysis flows.

-## General Folder Structure

--   00_init.R

--   01_clean.R

--   02_ingredients.R

--   03_derive_region.R

--   04_eda.R

--   05_eda_regions.R

--   06_pca.R

--   07_REPORT.rmd

--   Dockerfile

--   Makefile

--   README.md

--   data

--   results

-    -   plots
-    -   tables
-    -   **report.html**